giapnguyen74/nextql/README.md

 [![Coverage Status](https://coveralls.io/repos/graphql/nextql/badge.svg?branch=master)](https://coveralls.io/repos/graphql/nextql/badge.svg?branch=master)

 1. Ask what you need, get exactly that.
-2. Get many resource by a single request.
+2. Get many resources by a single request.
-3. No limitation how to define type system.
+3. No limitation how to define type systems.
-4. No limitation how to resolve request
+4. No limitation how to resolve requests.

 ## Change Logs
 ### 0.0.3 (08-08-2017)